cccccj-03/MGHFT_ACMMM2025/README.md

-# <p align="center">MGHFT: Multi-Granularity Hierarchical Fusion Transformer for Cross-Modal Sticker Emotion Recognition, Accepted by ACM MM 2025 </p>
+# <p align="center"> [ACM MM 2025] MGHFT: Multi-Granularity Hierarchical Fusion Transformer for Cross-Modal Sticker Emotion Recognition, </p>

 This is the official repository of our ACM Multimedia 2025 Work in Pytorch.
 Our conference paper is now released at XXXX.